moraismateus/BookStoreApp-Blazor/README.md

 Work in progress... :)

 Personal TODO in this project(not included in the tutorial):
-Upgrade it to .NET 8
+Upgrade it to .NET 8,
-Make it use WASM
+Make it use WASM,
-Implement MudBlazor
+Implement MudBlazor,
-Implement ReactiveUI
+Implement ReactiveUI,
-Use MVVM
+Use MVVM,
-Modify it to use Minimal API
+Modify it to use Minimal API,
-Create Dockerfile to implement database and hosting Create MAUI APP that uses same UI and Services.
+Create Dockerfile to implement database and hosting, Create MAUI APP that uses same UI and Services.